r7kamura/kamo.js/README.md

 ```

 ### #filter(function(Any) -> Boolean) -> Stream
-Creates a new Stream that filters values by given function.
+Creates a new Stream that filters messages by given function.

 ```
 a           : --1--2--3-->